 In a medium-sized company, an average of 7 people are involved in most buying decisions.
 If you still can't find a decision-maker, it can be an excellent strategy to find the next best thing: the gatekeeper or an influencer.

-From the work that you've already done on LinkedIn, org mapping, and reading the news, you should have an understanding of the layout of the company.
-Whether you need to find a decision-maker or just find their contact information, the gatekeeper or an influencer should be your best friend.
+From the work you've already done on LinkedIn, org mapping, and reading the news, you should understand the company's layout.
+Whether you need to find a decision-maker or find their contact information, the gatekeeper or an influencer should be your best friend.

-Instead of trying to work against them, acknowledge their job, and help them achieve it.
+Instead of trying to work against them, acknowledge their job and help them achieve it.
 They have a tough job—appreciate them and build a candid and real relationship with them.
-If you can earn the trust of an influencer or gatekeeper, it will help you have a closer relationship with the decision-maker once you do reach them.
+If you can earn an influencer's or gatekeeper's trust, it will help you have a closer relationship with the decision-maker once you reach them.

 Use marketing data